What is meant by reservation or affirmative action?

-Scheduled Castes (SC) are given 15% quota in jobs/higher educational institutions while Schedule Tribes (ST) are given 7.5% quota in jobs/higher educational institutions.
+Scheduled Castes (SC) are given a 15% quota in jobs/higher educational institutions while Schedule Tribes (ST) are given a 7.5% quota in jobs/higher educational institutions.

-There is no concept of ‘creamy layer’ with respect to SC/ST reservation.
-This means that irrespective of the income status or the government posts held by the parents, children of SC/ST parents will get SC/ST Reservation.
+There is no concept of a ‘creamy layer’ with respect to SC/ST reservation.
+This means that irrespective of the income status or the government posts held by the parents, children of SC/ST parents will get SC/ST Reservations.

 Reservation for Other Backwards Classes (OBC) was introduced based on the Mandal Commission Report (1991).
 The quota for OBCs is 27% in government jobs and higher educational institutions.

-However, there is a concept of ‘creamy layer’ with respect to the OBC reservation.
-Only those from OBC who comes under Non-Creamy Layer would get OBC reservation.
+However, there is a concept of a ‘creamy layer’ with respect to the OBC reservation.
+Only those from OBC who come under the Non-Creamy Layer would get an OBC reservation.